 Consistent poor sleep quality can be a symptom of an undiagnosed physical illness, so it’s important that a visit to your caregiver be your FIRST step in resolving your sleep problem.

 If there is an underlying medical problem, all the other steps combined will not resolve your sleep issues until the medical issue is resolved.

 Your doctor can perform a number of simple tests to determine if a medical concern is at the root of your sleep problems.
 Many of these are easily treatable once they have been properly diagnosed.

-Chronic medical conditions, such as liver disease, heart failure, arthritis, Parkinson’s, and cancer, can all change your sleep.
+Examples of common conditions include liver disease, heart failure, arthritis, Parkinson’s, and cancer.
 Even though this all sounds scary, it’s always better to have answers than to worry (which will also cause you to lose sleep).
-So see your doctor.

 Pillows wear out even more quickly than mattresses – in one to four years, depending on their composition.
 I learned late in life that a good quality pillow really makes a tremendous difference in the quality of my sleep.